[Editor's Note: This article was originally published on March 28, 2011.]

 It is a mistake to assume that revolution rests on the back of invention.
 It is an organic process, borne of those who stand on the shoulders of giants.
 The earth-shattering “inventions” of our time: the motor vehicle, the jet airplane, the internet, are all products of incremental change, the slow building of ideas, the summation of the thoughts of many.
 They are better characterized as moments in time, markers of progress.

 When you attack our Sport as unoriginal, you attack the song for the notes and the novel for the words.
 When you say we’ve created nothing, you attack the car for its wheels, and the jet for its engine.
 Let us not forget that these markers, these creations with the potential to change the world, only come to fruition when they are seen clearly.
 Greg had that vision, and now thousands are carrying it out.

 The Opera is not over, and notes are left unsung.
 Nonetheless, it is not the critics who will sing them.
 That right falls to those on stage, those who recognize innovation in all its forms.

-Jon Gilson is the owner of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photograph courtesty of Evan Saint Clair at the JournalMENU.